38 Italian Sayings that Italians Really Use

 In Italy, the study of ancient Latin and Greek is well-looked upon as the civilizations they’re linked to are an important foundation of Italian culture.

 Besides small words or expressions like viceversa (“the other way around”), idem (“same”), and in extremis (“at the last moment”), Italians have conserved several Latin expressions for day-to-day use.
 Here are five of them.

 As you’ll notice, they’re short, which makes them easier to remember and use on a daily basis.

-In Italian, Repetita Iuvant becomes ripetere la stessa cosa, aiuta (“tepeating the same thing helps”), but the Latin version is used the most.
+In Italian, repetita Iuvant becomes ripetere la stessa cosa, aiuta (“repeating the same thing helps”), but the Latin version is used the most.

 It’s used in situations when repetition could be considered boring, such as in school, to remind the listener that repeating things makes them easier to remember.

 I learnt this one from my nonno (“grandfather”), who used to tell me repetita iuvant when I got bored with my school work.

 Verba volant, scripta manent, or le parole volano, gli scritti rimangono in Italian, is a quote from a famous speech by the Emperor Titus at the Roman senate.

 It’s a truth that spoken words can be forgotten or ignored, but written words remain tangible and visible proof.